How to Spoof a DNS

-Here you have to edit the ‘uid’ and the ‘gid’.
+Next you have to edit the ‘uid’ and the ‘gid’.
 Replace the amount with ‘0’.
 Scroll down and search for Linux.
-Here you will edit the ‘#’ sign and remove it.
-Just remove it, dont add ‘0’ or anything.
+Here you will edit the ‘#’ signs next to redir_command_on and redir_command_off for the iptables set.
+Just remove it, don’t add ‘0’ or anything else to the configuration.
 Save the file and exit.

 Now you need to open Ettercap.
 Open a terminal and type in “ettercap -G”.
 This will give you the GUI tool Ettercap which is used to do lot of things in Kali Linux.

 Go to ‘sniff’ in the menu bar and select ‘unified sniffing’.
 This will ask for which adapter or interface you want to sniff.
 Mine is eth0.
-So I will say OK.
+Click OK.
 If you are on Wi-Fi, you may want to select WLAN.
 The sniffing process will automatically start.
 You don’t want that yet.
 So you will need to stop the sniffing for now.

 Now it’s time to scan the network.
 Go to “Hosts” and select ‘scan for hosts’.
 When the scan is complete, go back to to “Hosts” and select “Hosts List”.
 This will show you the computers that are alive in your network.

 Now it’s time to select your target.
 If you are following this tutorial exactly, there will be two targets here.
 One is the target (Windows) machine and the other, your gateway.
 If you don’t know your gateway IP address, then open a terminal and type “route”.
 This will show you the gateway of your network.

 Select your target by clicking on the target IP.